Not on display

 - ARTIST ROOMS Acquired jointly with the National Galleries of Scotland through The d'Offay Donation with assistance from the National Heritage Memorial Fund and the Art Fund 2008

-This work, like many others by Woodman, is left untitled, and the exact date on which it was taken is uncertain, although it was probably made during Woodman’s time at the Rhode Island School of Design (RISD) from 1975 to 1978.
+This work, like many others by Woodman, is left untitled, and the exact date on which it was taken is uncertain.
 This ambiguity also pervades the image itself: while it is a form of self-portrait, Woodman’s torso is cropped, and what is visible of her is obscured by shadow.
 The clarity that the natural light from the window should allow is subverted: what should reveal the figure in fact causes her shape to distort and disappear, dismantling the supposed certainty of a self-portrait.
 In this image Woodman seems to oscillate between a desire to be seen and an urge to be hidden, causing her to be at once present and yet absent within the frame.

 The artist places her body alongside a series of props, producing a carefully staged, somewhat theatrical scene.
 Art historian Harriet Riches has noted ‘the immense importance that [Woodman] gave to her costumes and props – to the carefully hoarded vintage clothing and strange found objects’, the reappearance of these objects throughout the artist’s work ‘lending her project a sense of serial continuity’ (Riches 2011, p.73).
 The surfaces of these domestic objects contrast with one another, from the natural fur, skin and wood, to the manmade artificiality of the armchair and clothes.
 Woodman was highly aware of the tactility and symbolism evoked by these surfaces and textures, yet within their flattened reproduction in the photographic medium she denies this sensory experience.
 Coupled with the small size of the image, Woodman instigates both an intimate sensuality and a guarded distance between viewer and photograph.